-It’s said that they have the cognitive abilities of a 3 – 6 year-old human!
+It’s said that they have the cognitive abilities of a 3 to 6-year-old human!
 One of the most remarkable things about African grey parrots is their intelligence.

-There’s a whole list of impressive things that African grey parrots can do.
+There’s a list of impressive things that African grey parrots can do.
 Their skills include: